zurlog/dpc-covid19/README.md

 ## Data
 The COVID-19 data used in this project is publicly available from the Italian Government's GitHub repository under CC-BY-4.0 licence.
 Population data<sup>[1](http://dati.istat.it/Index.aspx?DataSetCode=DCIS_POPRES1#)</sup> and *shapefiles*<sup>[2](https://www.istat.it/it/archivio/222527)</sup> are provided by the Italian National Institute of Statistics ISTAT.
+A *shapefile* that is coherent with NUTS2 classification was retrieved from [OnData Association](https://github.com/ondata/nuts) Github repository.

 ## Usage
 To run the analysis, you must have Python 3.x and the required libraries installed.
 The required libraries are listed and imported in the [`setup.ipynb`](https://github.com/zurlog/dpc-covid19/blob/master/scripts/setup.ipynb) notebook.

 The `dpc-covid19` repository contains the following folders:
-* `scripts` that contain `Python` scripts and jupyter notebook files
+* `scripts` that contain Jupyter notebook files
-* `conf`, if necessary, that contains configuration files used in scripts or jupyter notebook files
+* `conf`, if necessary, that contains configuration files used in scripts or Jupyter notebook files
-* `data`, that contains input files in the `.csv` format
+* `data`, that contains input files in the `.csv` format along with geographic files
 * `results` that contains output files, usually in the `.csv` format
 * `figures` that contains plot files
 * `reference` that contains any possibly referenced resource.